 Just add the ECHO command and options to meet your requirements.
 And don’t forget, as most of the programme modules have different options for the ECHO command, check the user manuals and search for the command ECHO.

 The feature wasn’t developed to introduce new elements or to create load cases.
 It should work to a certain extent but isn’t recommended.

 There are better ways to do that, such as adding a “Text Editor” task in SOFiSTiK Structural Desktop.

-The *.include files are the missing part of integrating suggested text snippets printed in the message tab in SOFiPLUS.
+The *.include files are the missing piece of integrating suggested text snippets printed in the message tab in SOFiPLUS.
 And I very much like the fact of being able to tailor the reports created in SOFiPLUS – especially the Tendon and SOFIMSH-C reports.
 However, I would never use the *.include files to create elements or load cases as there are more efficient ways available.

 Software version related to this post: SOFiSTiK SOFiPLUS v2022-01.